putto11262002/skill-matcher-user-ui/README.md

 - `yarn build`: Build the application.

-## Running Skill Matcher with docker compose locally
+## Run Skill Matcher with docker compose locally

 - clone the repository